-- Though households headed by a widowed individual gave at the highest rate to neighborhood and community organizations, households headed by widowed individuals that did give donated the lowest median gift amount to these organizations among the marital status donor groups. - On average, donor households headed by a separated individual gave more than six times the amount than did donor households headed by a married individual to neighborhood and community organizations. - Among all U.S. donor households, the average total gift to neighborhood and community organizations was \$244 (median=\$100).
+- Though households headed by a widowed individual gave at the highest rate to neighborhood and community organizations, households headed by widowed individuals that did give donated the lowest average gift amount to these organizations among the marital status donor groups. - On average, donor households headed by a married individual gave more than twice the amount than did donor households headed by a widowed or divorced individuals to neighborhood and community organizations. - Among all U.S. donor households, the average total gift to neighborhood and community organizations was \$243 (median=\$100).